atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 engaged upon this topic -- I have, indeed, no business with it, but on her account, who is I believe, very unhappy; -- let me persuade you to look upon her in a better light, and to treat her with more consideration, as she is, I am persuaded, very sensibly touched by your neglect."

 "And can you, madam, after what you have just said to me, wish me to renew my intimacy with Mrs. Mead?
-You must certainly be ignorant of the nature of it; for I cannot suppose that she has prevailed on you to approve of the connexion between us."
+You must certainly be ignorant of the nature of it; for I cannot suppose that she has prevailed on you to approve of the connection between us."

 "Indeed, my lord," answered she, blushing like scarlet, "I am quite ignorant of your attachment to Mrs. Mead, but finding her extremely amiable and observing -- every body, indeed, makes the same remarks -- that she is very unhappy on *your* account; I thought, I confess, that you behaved to her with an unbecoming negligence, rather bordering upon contempt; and, I will also own, that, supposing she could not have merited that negligence, I had a very bad opinion of you. -- In consequence of that opinion, I deemed it highly necessary to shun a man capable of behaving in so cruel a manner to any woman, especially to a woman so very pleasing, both in her person and temper, as Mrs. Mead certainly is."

 Charming creature!
 Did you ever, Wilmot, hear one woman plead so powerfully for another? -- The only one, too, who had any pretensions to be a rival to her?
 Her candour, her good nature, half reconcile me to the sex. -- Yet there must be a confounded defect somewhere, to counter; these rare virtues. -- Women, in general, are inveterate foes to each other armed with *calumny*, they are always carrying on hostilities; and the wounds, which they mutally inflict, are the more painful, as they are given in the dark. -- But foreturn to the enchanting Charlotte.
 Adoring her for having discovered fo excellent a disposition, I thought it incumbent on me to make a full confession of my folly with regard to Mrs. Mead, whom I could not be said to expose, by relating the exact footing we were upon to lady Charlotte, because she had declared herself filled with sentiments in her favour, and interested in her happiness -- Besides, I wanted to open my heart to the lovely Charlotte upon this Subject; I was determined indeed, not to own that I loved her, but I was resolved to convince *her*, if possible, that I loved no other woman.

-After having intreated her to hear me patiently, I, with all the succinctness in my power, and with all the delicacy which the subject required told her the whole affair, and made her sensible, at last, that Mrs Mead had, in effect, made overtures of the tenderest nature to me; and that her anger and resentment were kindled against me, because I had chose to break off a connexion to which I had no inclination; and, by the continuance of which, her honour would have been considerably injured.
+After having intreated her to hear me patiently, I, with all the succinctness in my power, and with all the delicacy which the subject required told her the whole affair, and made her sensible, at last, that Mrs Mead had, in effect, made overtures of the tenderest nature to me; and that her anger and resentment were kindled against me, because I had chose to break off a connection to which I had no inclination; and, by the continuance of which, her honour would have been considerably injured.

 The frankness of this confession, with the reflections I made upon it, concerning the general corruption among the fair sex, and compliments obliquely directed to her, made my peace. -- Yet had you seen how sweetly she blushed, and averted her lovely eyes while I spoke to her of her favourite’s frailty -- you would have owned that there never was a more heavenly creature. -- I did not however, escape a chiding, for having exposed the weakness of a woman, who had only acted with indiscretion from her too great partiality for me.
 In reply, I told her that I had not mentioned the affair to anybody except herself and that I would keep it an inviolable secret; adding, indeed, that I could not bear to see her cultivate an intimacy with a woman so little deserving of her esteem. -- She was silent, and soon afterwards turned the conversation upon less personal topics. -- We parted friends. -- She now no longer flies from me; yet there is a delicate kind of reserve hanging about her, which gives an additional lustre to the charms of which she is already possessed. -- What pleases me most, is her behaviour to Mrs. Mead; no creature would in the least imagine she had heard anything towards the impeachment of her character. -- She never seeks her company, ’tis true; but when they are together accidentally, she treats her with a gentleness, and a consideration, which while they throw a veil over *her* failings, prevent the luslte of her own merit from being too  oppresive. -- Never did I see so amiable a carriage. -- She must have as I have said before, some capital blemishes. -- I cannot yet detect them. -- Beauties alone do I at present discover -- I feel my heart lighter on being restored to her favour. -- She behaves almost as freely as she used to do: though she sometimes appears to be checked by her apprehensions with regard to me, I will endeavour to remove all apprehensions by an increasing respect, naturally resulting from an increasing esteem.